-Jose ‘Migue’ Malave Death: Father Of 11 Murdered While Protecting His 8-Year-Old Son From Armed Robbers
+Jose ‘Migue’ Malave Death: Father-Of-11 Murdered While Protecting His 8-Year-Old Son From Armed Robbers

-Jose “Migue” Malave was killed while protecting his 8-year-old son from a group of armed teenagers trying to rob the young boy, a tragic murder of the father of 11 that took place in front of his girlfriend and four of his children.
+Jose “Migue” Malave was killed while protecting his 8-year-old son from a group of armed teenagers trying to rob the young boy, a tragic murder of the father-of-11 that took place in front of his girlfriend and four of his children.

 The tragic incident happened in Jersey City, New Jersey, this week, with the New York Daily News reporting that the group of teenagers targeted the boy for his sneakers.
 The report noted that the boy had encountered the group earlier in the day and tried to steal the boy’s shoes, but the were not able.
-The later went to the boy’s home hoping to steal more, NJ.com reported, which is where they encountered his father.
+They later went to the boy’s home hoping to steal more, NJ.com reported, which is where they encountered his father.

 Jose Malave had just arrived at the home when the armed robbers showed up.
 He was reportedly dropping off his son before heading off to a construction job, and was stabbed protecting his family from the robbers.